DNAi

 Impact

-The methods and models developed in this project have the potential to transform how eDNA data is parsed, processed and analyzed by ecologists and practitioners.
+The methods and models developed in this project have highlighted how different sources of biological data can be effectively combined with machine learning to solve important problems in ecology.
+They have the potential to transform how eDNA data is parsed, processed and analyzed by ecologists and practitioners.
 This, in turn, affects the monitoring of environmental health - a crucial task considering the global biodiversity crisis.

 Presentation